ml4ai/tomcat/docs/developer/message-bus.rst

 reasons including static typing and easier dependency installation.

 For a simple example program that uses the `libmosquitto`_ client library, see ``src/cpp/examples/libmosquitto_example``.
+The ``README.md`` file in there describes the steps to compile and run the example program.

 For when a client application does not need to publish to more than one topic, using the mosquitto_pub and mosquitto_sub executables is an elegant way to work with a message bus.

-Using client executables provides a couple of advantages over using a client library.
+Using these provides a couple of advantages over using a client library.
 For one, it makes it easier to switch message brokers in the future - say, if you wanted to use `Apache Kafka`_ for your streaming architecture rather than Mosquitto.
+The other advantages, of course, is that you do not need to compile/link a program, manage Java dependencies, or create Python virtual environments.

 .. _other ways: https://www.enterpriseintegrationpatterns.com/patterns/messaging/IntegrationStylesIntro.html
 .. _mosquitto: https://mosquitto.org